-Master students are required to attend until formal enrollment in either master thesis or project.
 Doctoral students attend until they have advanced to doctoral candidacy (upon satisfaction of essay orals).

-No academic credit is given for attendance at the Residential Conference.
-Students who attend a seminar at an RC and wish to study the topic further may, with the permission of the seminar instructor and the degree Department Chair, register for a 1 credit independent study course (ALL 8100) following the RC Each course is individually designed and negotiated with the seminar instructor.
-Not all RC workshops, courses, and seminars are eligible for the follow-up independent study credit.
+No academic credit is given for attendance at the virtual conferences conference.
+Students who attend a seminar at a VC and wish to study the topic further may, with the permission of the seminar instructor and the degree Department Chair, register for a 1 credit independent study course (ALL 8100) following the VC.
+Each course is individually designed and negotiated with the seminar instructor.
+Not all VC workshops, courses, and seminars are eligible for the follow-up independent study credit.
 Students will need to review their program plan to confirm the 1 credit Independent Study will satisfy degree requirements.